Iranian hackers use fake Facebook accounts to spy on U.S., others

 Facebook Inc spokesman Jay Nancarrow said his company had discovered the hacking group while investigating suspicious friend requests and other activity on its website.

-"We removed all of the offending profiles we found to be associated with the fake NewsOnAir organization and we have used this case to further refine our systems that catch fake accounts at various points of interaction on the site," Nancarrow said.
+"We removed all of the offending profiles we found to be associated with the fake NewsOnAir organization and we have used this case to further refine our systems that catch fake accounts at various points of interaction on the site and block malware from spreading," Nancarrow said.

-LinkedIn spokesman Doug Madey said the site was investigating the report, though none of the fake profiles were currently active.
+LinkedIn spokesman Doug Madey said the site was investigating the report, though none of the 14 fake profiles uncovered by iSight were currently active.

-Twitter declined to comment and Google could not be reached for comment.
+Twitter declined to comment and Google could not immediately be reached for comment.

 POST-STUXNET ERA

-ISight disclosed its findings as evidence emerges that Iranian hackers are becoming increasingly aggressive.
+ISight disclosed its findings as evidence emerges that Iranian hacking groups are becoming increasingly aggressive.

-Cybersecurity company FireEye Inc reported earlier this month that a group it dubbed the Ajax Security Team has become the first Iranian hacking group to use custom-built malicious software for espionage.
+Cybersecurity company FireEye Inc reported earlier this month that a group known as the Ajax Security Team has become the first Iranian hacking group to use custom-built malicious software for espionage.

-Iranian hackers stepped up their activity in the wake of the 2010 Stuxnet computer virus attack on Tehran's nuclear program, widely believed to have been launched by the United States and Israel.
+Iranian hackers stepped up their activity in the wake of the Stuxnet attack on Tehran's nuclear program in 2010.
+The Stuxnet computer virus is widely believed to have been launched by the United States and Israel.

-ISight said it could not ascertain whether the hackers were tied to the Tehran government, though it believed they were supported by a nation state because of the operation's complexity.
+ISight said it could not ascertain whether the hackers were tied to the government in Tehran, though it believed they were supported by a nation state because of the complexity of the operation.

-The firm said NewsOnAir.org was registered in Tehran and likely hosted in Iran.
+The firm said NewsOnAir.org was registered in Tehran and likely hosted by an Iranian provider.
 The Persian term "Parastoo" was used as a password for malware associated with the group, which appeared to work during business hours in Tehran, according to iSight.

 Among the 14 false personas were reporters for NewsOnAir, including one with the same name as a Reuters journalist in Washington; six employees who purportedly worked for defense contractors; a systems administrator with the U.S. Navy; and an accountant working for a payment processor.